-The primary responsibility for ensuring ethical conduct throughout the dissertation process, and ethical treatment of subjects, lies with the doctoral candidate and the doctoral research chair.
+The primary responsibility for ensuring ethical conduct throughout the dissertation process, and ethical treatment of subjects, lies with the doctoral candidate and the dissertation chair.
 Studies involving human subjects must meet all the requirements of St. Thomas University policy on human subjects and must be approved by the Institutional Review Board (IRB).
-However, all research is required to be reported to the university IRB office regardless of human subject involvement.
-The IRB approval must follow a successful Doctoral Research Proposal defense as determined by the doctoral research chair in collaboration with the doctoral research committee members.
-The candidate should adhere to the IRB's Guidelines and obtain approval prior to proceeding with data collection efforts and subsequent portions of the doctoral research options.
+The IRB approval must follow a successful Dissertation Proposal defense as determined by the dissertation chair in collaboration with the dissertation committee members.
+The candidate should adhere to the IRB's Guidelines and get approval prior to proceeding with data collection efforts and subsequent portions of the dissertation/action research.

-APA, Quality Control, and Style Test Requirements:
+American Psychological Association (APA), Quality Control, and Style Test Requirements:

-If option 1 (traditional dissertation) or option 2 (article dissertation) is selected by the candidate, and the culminating product has been successfully defended, the document may undergo approval by St. Thomas University Library Style and Writing Quality Assessment.
-This precedes the documents' formal acceptance, binding, and ProQuest admissibility.
-Traditional and article dissertations that fail to meet those requirements will be returned to students for revision and resubmission.
-The Dissertation Checklist must be strictly followed in the process of Final Review by the Doctoral Candidate and Doctoral Research Chair.
+- 5. When the dissertation has been successfully defended, it must pass an APA final Style and Writing Quality Assessment administered by the St. Thomas University Library before it can be formally accepted by the library for processing, binding and ProQuest admissibility.
+Dissertations that fail to meet those requirements will be returned to students for revision and resubmission.
+The Dissertation Checklist must be strictly followed in the process of Final Review by the Chair and the Doctoral Candidate. - 6.
 All St. Thomas University dissertations are subject to quality control to ensure a scholarly product.
-If a dissertation is found to contain quality issues in format, style, and/or presentation, the author will be required to provide a corrected copy to the University Library.
-University Library official approval is required for doctoral research completion and degree conferral.
+If a dissertation is found to contain quality issues in APA format, style, and/or presentation, the writer will be required to provide a corrected copy to the University Library.
+The Dissertation is not complete, and the student will not graduate, until the University Library official approves the final document.

-Publishing the Dissertation:
+St. Thomas University requires that all dissertations be published in the St. Thomas University Library database and all students must submit their dissertations to ProQuest.

-St. Thomas University offers doctoral graduates the opportunity to publish final dissertations within the St. Thomas University Library database and ProQuest.
-Graduates may opt out of this considering journal copyright parameters.
-All students are strongly encouraged to choose the Open Access Publishing within ProQuest for their dissertations.
+Instruction for the ProQuest's Dissertation Abstracts may be found at http://il.proquest.com/dissertationagree.
+St. Thomas University does not allow dissertations to be approved with restrictions or embargos on their publication.
+All dissertations are to be considered public and published documents available from Dissertation Abstracts and the St. Thomas University Library.
+All students are strongly encouraged to choose the Open Access Publishing from ProQuest for their dissertations.

-If doctoral student is unable to complete the assigned work for a particular class due to significant and extenuating circumstance, it may be necessary for a doctoral student to request an Incomplete for a course.
+If doctoral student is unable to complete all the assigned work for a particular class due to significant and extenuating circumstance, it may be necessary for a doctoral student to request an Incomplete for a course.
 In this case, the student is asked to communicate and identify parameters for completion of the required course materials.
-Additionally, students and instructors are asked to complete the necessary paperwork to request an Incomplete and to submit it to the program coordinator/director.
+Additionally, students and instructors are asked to complete the necessary paperwork to request an Incomplete and to submit it to the Program Director.